FinleyConway/train_dashboard_api/README.md

 Uses VSCode PlatformIO IDE extension to build, flash and monitor esp32s.

 #### TODO: Be able to flash wifi informations and other important information
-#### TODO: Look into using the tools provided by ESP-IDF so PlatformIO isn't a requirement
 ---
 ### Server: